Data Protection Notice

 • Recording your attendance at events for the purpose of issuing you with a Certificate of Attendance;

-• Responding to your queries.
+• Responding to your queries; and

 The information that you provide to us will be kept secure by us and not disclosed to third parties.
 However, on occasion, we may host a joint event with other members of the Insurance Ireland network and we may share your personal data, including your Name, Company Name, Title and Email, for the purposes of hosting the joint event.
 This will be highlighted to you in the event invite.
 To the extent that our event partners process your personal data for purposes beyond the hosting of a joint event, they do so as an independent controller and this processing will be subject to their privacy policy, which will be made available to you in the event invite.
 Your contact details will be kept until we are advised that you are no longer an employee of that organisation.
 You can unsubscribe from specific services at any time by contacting us or following the unsubscribe option on relevant emails.
 This is also the case if you are not an employee of a member company but are interacting with us on a professional basis.